Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 And when given a choice between a standard and premium option, consumers are more likely to choose the premium option if the price is presented as the cost of an upgrade from the standard option rather than as a separate expense.

-10. Prestige Pricing
+10. Prestige pricing

 While prestige pricing is quite the opposite of discounting, it can likewise boost sales if done correctly.